 The Fifth Year and Early Admission Programs offer academically outstanding Boston College juniors a unique opportunity to begin graduate study during their undergraduate senior year, allowing them to graduate with a bachelor’s and master's degree in a shortened amount of time.
-The 120 credits collected during undergraduate studies towards a bachelor's degree may not be counted toward a Fifth Year Program.
+Students accepted in the Fifth Year/Early Admit program will be able to apply two approved graduate courses (6 credits) towards both their bachelor's degree (120 credits) and their master's degree (30 credits or more).
 In consultation with an advisor, a graduate level course may be added each semester onto the student's senior-year schedule.
 All undergraduate juniors in the Lynch School of Education and Human Development, Morrissey College of Arts and Sciences, Connell School of Nursing, and Carroll School of Management are eligible to apply for these programs.

 Given the number of credits required for licensing in Mental Health and School Counseling, both Early Admission Program and students admitted directly into the M.A. programs typically need six years to complete their B.A. and license-eligible M.A.
 Mental Health degree (60 credits) or School Counseling (48 credits).
 The main advantages of the Early Admit Program are (1) BC juniors receive early provisional admittance into these M.A. programs, and (2) complete two master's-level courses during senior year.